BeansIsFat/Compare-Plex-Libraries/README.md

 Go to Fix Match > Search Options > Agent for the item in both libraries and select the same agent for both to resolve this

-Edit User variables before use
+## You must edit the following user variables before use

 `PLEXTOKEN` See https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/ for information on getting your Plex token